 Any student, in good standing with the institution and making satisfactory progress towards a degree, who must interrupt their studies for compelling reasons (which may include but not be limited to personal illness, unusual family responsibilities, military service, and unexpected consequences arising in their homeland), must file a Request for Leave of Absence, usually not to exceed 180 days/six (6) months maximum LOA.
 Please seek academic advising prior to submitting the form.
-Student must file the Request with the

-Registrar's Office and have approval from the Associate Dean or the D.B.A.
-Program Administrator.
+Student must file the Request with the Registrar's Office and have approval from the Associate Dean.